calvinmclean/calvinmclean.github.io/articles/article-synchronization/article.md

 Check out the [Action Marketplace page](https://github.com/marketplace/actions/article-sync) to see the latest setup instructions.

 You can see the PR that posted this article [here](https://github.com/calvinmclean/articles/pull/1).
+The PR that added this new line is [here](https://github.com/calvinmclean/articles/pull/2).

 ## Roadmap
 I plan to add a few more features to the CLI and GitHub Action: